misteu/RPiCoffee/docs/README.md

 Here is the place where the Raspberry Pi and the interface circuit is planned to stay at.
 This looks like a safe place for electronics (you have to be aware of humidity) because the mainboard of the machine is placed there, too.
 ![Image of the cables coming from the fron panel and the area for hacked stuff](images/cables_sideview_place_for_hacked_stuff.jpg)

-First test of the hacked frontpanel:
+First test of the hacked frontpanel via "hotwiring" the buttons:

 ![Hotwiring the espresso button](images/hotwire1.gif)![Espresso out](images/hotwire2.gif)